babbubba/bs.Frmwrk/README.md

 If you need to use the advanced fuction of nHibernate you can acces to the nHibernate Session object using the unitOfWork object instanced by the DI in the constructor (but you need to assign it to a field in your repository class because the base reference to instance is not public) then you will find the *Session* object in the Session property of UnitOfWork instance (for ex.: *unitOfwork.Session*).

-N.B.: All entity model class need to implements the IPersistentEntity interface to be used in the repositories and to be registered by the O.R.M. bootstrap.
+N.B.: All entity model class need to implements the IPersistentEntity interface to be used in the repositories and to be registered by the O.R.M.'s bootstrap.

 ## Authentication